 Paul Kashdan, All in the Mind

-While the science of curiosity is relatively new, its roots are ancient.
+While the science behind the therapeutic benefits of curiosity is relatively new, its roots are ancient.
 “Beginners mind” is a central practice in Buddhism.
 It’s often defined as “having an attitude of openness, eagerness, and freedom from preconceptions when approaching anything.”

 “In the beginner’s mind there are many possibilities, but in the expert’s there are few.”